Loading...

 Workers' Comp Details

-Effective January 1, 2025 (SB 216), ALL licensed contractors must carry workers' compensation insurance — including sole proprietors with zero employees.
-CSLB no longer accepts any exemptions.
+Effective January 1, 2025, SB 216 requires ALL active CSLB licensees to carry workers' compensation insurance, including sole proprietors with no employees.
+Exemption certificates are no longer accepted.

 | Fee | Amount |